qheilmann/CommandAPI-docs/docs/en/user-setup/cmd-conversion/single-command-with-args.md

 | `brigadier:string`    | A single word                                                                               |
 | `minecraft:block_pos` | A location of x, y and z coordinates (whole numbers)                                        |

-In the example above, we used the a "range type" in the form `[0..10]`.
+In the example above, we used the "range type" in the form `[0..10]`.
 This is a special argument type that will conform to `brigader:long` or `brigader:double` and apply a limit to the values that can be entered.

-::: tip Example - Declaring"range type" arguments
+::: tip Example - Declaring "range type" arguments

 To declare the range \\(10 \le x \le 50\\) (a value must be between 10 and 50 (inclusive)):